Passports for Minors Age 16 and 17

 Used exclusively by minors age 17 who have had a passport issued after their 16th birthday, that is over one year old, and can be submitted with the application.

-Please see Passport Costs for a listing of current passport fees and acceptable methods of payment.
+Please see Passport Fees for a listing of current passport fees and acceptable methods of payment.

 Submitting the Application